jbasen/Crestron-Shelly/README.md

 V13 Fixed a minor bug where the on/off feedback outputs of the dimmer module weren't updating correctly

 V14 Added support for the newly announced Shelly Plus H&T Sensor

+V15 Fixed bug in dimmer module brightness feedback with dimmer 2